-Hugh Poyntz Malet the then-District Collector of Thane in the year 1850 discovered this place and Lord Elphinstone, Governor of Mumbai built this hill station.
+Hugh Poyntz Malet, the-District Collector of Thane, in the year 1850 discovered this place and Lord Elphinstone, Governor of Mumbai built this hill station.
 While the railway station over here was built in 1907.
 The Ministry of Environment and Forests, Government of India, has declared this place as one of the extremely eco-sensitive regions.

 Lonavala and Khandala Hill Station –